 The doctor can be a physician, podiatrist, chiropractor, or psychologist licensed to work in the state.
 Your employer or insurance company may refuse to pay your medical bill if the doctor you choose is not qualified to offer treatment for your type of injury or illness.

 The doctor you choose should be able to accept patients with work-related injuries.
-This is because the process of compensating a doctor for treatment of such illnesses or injuries can be different and complex.
+This is because the process of compensating a doctor for the treatment of such illnesses or injuries can be different and complex.
 Be sure to let your doctor know that your illness or injury is work-related.

 If your primary care doctor cannot treat work-related injuries, he or she might recommend another physician who can.
 Alternatively, speak to a reputable workers’ compensation lawyer who can recommend physicians who take in patients with work-related injuries or illnesses similar to yours.